Protecting your retirement income from stock market market volatility

 Imagine that you’re 60 years of age and you’ve recently retired.
 You have a small pension that’s supplemented by incomes from the Canada Pension Plan, Old Age Security and an investment portfolio.
 You’re not rich, but you’re able to live comfortably and worry free.
 All of those years of saving have paid off and you’re living the life you dreamed.

-Then comes a big market crash like what happened in 2008 and your $400,000 retirement savings have dropped to $300,000.
-You’re still drawing $20,000 per year but now you’re forced to sell investments that are down in value.
+Then comes a big market drop like what happened in 2008 or what’s happening in 2022.
+What if your $400,000 retirement savings suddenly dropped to $300,000 but you are still drawing $20,000 per year and now you’re forced to sell investments that are down in value.

 I won’t bore you with the math.
 Suffice to say, that’s a problem.
 How can you protect your retirement income from this math?